studentjalapeno/Snake_Game/README.md

 # Snake_Game
- A snake game written in python using the Turtle Graphics module Used my knowledge of object-oriented programming as well as what i know about the turtle module to build the famous snake game!
+ A snake game written in python using the Turtle Graphics module.
+ I used my knowledge of object-oriented programming as well as what i know about the turtle module to build the famous snake game!